Leonard Kriegel: Career

 Kriegel first taught at Long Island University, before teaching at the City College of New York and becoming director of its Center for Worker Education.
 He published his first book, The Long Walk Home, in 1964.
 The memoir bluntly described his experience with polio and his resulting anger, and utilized the term "cripple" at his insistence (a phrase that would be used throughout his later works).
 He recounted telling his wife how he wanted his work to be "free of the sentimentality and cant and papier-mâché religiosity usually found in such books", at a time when it was uncommon to openly talk about the illness.
-While Richard Shepard described the memoir in The New York Times as "superb craft and keen insight ... written without a trace of false sentimentality or phony revelation", another reviewer in the Chicago Tribune noted that it had "flashes of insight and self-understanding amid sordidness and frequently unnecessary obscene realism".
+Richard Shepard described the memoir in The New York Times as "superb craft and keen insight ... written without a trace of false sentimentality or phony revelation".
+Another reviewer, in the Chicago Tribune, noted that it had "flashes of insight and self-understanding amid sordidness and frequently unnecessary obscene realism".

-Kriegel went on to author several other books, including Working Through: A Teacher’s Journey in the Urban University (1972), Notes for the Two-Dollar Window: Portraits From an American Neighborhood (1976), On Men and Manhood (1979), and Quitting Time (1982).
+Kriegel went on to author several other books, including Working Through: A Teacher's Journey in the Urban University (1972), Notes for the Two-Dollar Window: Portraits From an American Neighborhood (1976), On Men and Manhood (1979), and Quitting Time (1982).
 He also released Flying Solo: Reimagining Manhood, Courage, and Loss, a collection of mostly autobiographical essays, in 1998.
 He was awarded a Guggenheim Fellowship for general nonfiction in 1971.
 Four years later, he was conferred a Rockefeller fellowship.
 Kriegel also received a MacDowell fellowship in 1976, the O. Henry Award, and three of his books were named New York Times Notable Books of the Year.